Sebastianhju/Runeterra-5e/Items.md

 ## Elixir of Iron

-Cost: 150 Gold
+Cost: 100 Gold

 As an action you can drink this elixir.
 For the next 8 hour you become Large and gain +10 maximum hit points.

 ## Elixir of Sorcery

-Cost: 150 Gold
+Cost: 100 Gold

 As an action you can drink this elixir. for the next 8 hours you can roll 1d6 additional damage when rolling for elemental damage, and ignore resistances.

 # Elixir of Wrath

-Cost: 150 Gold
+Cost: 100 Gold

 As an action you can drink this elixir.
 For the next 8 hours, whenever you deal bludgeoning, piercing and slashing damage, you can add 1d6 damage and heal equal to the additional damage.

 ## Elixir of Greed

-Cost: 150 Gold
+Cost: 100 Gold

 As an action you can drink this elixir.
-For the next 8 hours you gain 20 gold whenever you score a takedown on a creature.
+For the next 8 hours you gain 20 gold whenever you score a takedown on a creature of CR 1 or higher.

 ## Elixir og Agility

-Cost: 250 Gold
+Cost: 175 Gold

 As an action you can drink this elixir.
 For the next 8 hours you gain an extra attack whenever you take the attack action and agility.